P-p-H-d/mlib/README.md

 In case of allocation error, it returns NULL.
 The default used function is the 'malloc' function of the LIBC.

-The user may defined its own implementation of the macro.
+The user may defined its own implementation of the macro before including any M\*LIB header.

 ##### void M\_MEMORY\_DEL (type *ptr)